Dom-Misty/fit_bit_project/README.md

 ### Deliverables:
  - Jupyter notebook
     - contains analysis & pipeline
  - Tidy data set
-    - Utilize .py files as appropriate
+    - utilize .py files as appropriate
-    - Specifically a prepare file
+    - specifically a prepare file
  - A summarization of the data
-    - In notebook
+    - in notebook
-    - Contains theories & conclusions
+    - contains theories & conclusions
  - Predictions for the next two weeks worth of data
-    - Separate csv file
+    - separate csv file
  - Presentation
-    - Google slides (2 slides + intro)
+    - google slides (2 slides + intro)
-    - One clearly labeled visualization
+    - at least one clearly labeled visualization
+    - for a general audience